markuz-brasil/di/README.md

 TODO: explain the motivation for this fork.
 And update this README

-some tests were commented out becouse custome jasmine matchers not working.
+some tests were commented out because custome jasmine matchers not working.

 also, tests regarding types were completely removed